mrjonlunn/PowerBIExampleFiles/README.md

 https://docs.microsoft.com/en-gb/power-bi/

-White papers outlining the service components https://docs.microsoft.com/en-us/power-bi/guidance/whitepapers
+White papers outlining the service components

+https://docs.microsoft.com/en-us/power-bi/guidance/whitepapers

 What is a Star Schema?

 https://docs.microsoft.com/en-us/power-bi/guidance/star-schema

 Concepts behind a data model, and why you might want to use one.

 ## Books
-###	Power Pivot and Power Bi: The Excel User's Guide to Dax, Power Query, Power Bi & Power Pivot
+###	Power Pivot and Power Bi: The Excel User's Guide to Dax, Power Query, Power BI & Power Pivot
 https://www.amazon.co.uk/Power-Pivot-Bi-Excel-2010-2016/dp/1615470395/

 By Rob Collie who was one of the people that developed DAX at Microsoft

 M Is For Data Monkey